“Hate Has No Home Here” Campaign

 HOW YOU CAN HELP

-ABOUT THE CAMPAIGN: The Jewish Federation is partnering with local chambers, businesses, cultural organizations, houses of worship, and schools to amplify the message that “Hate Has No Home Here” through posters, social media, and lawn signs (in the spring.)
-In addition, there will be billboards across the Berkshires in December, January, and February with the expanded message “Antisemitism threatens us all – Hate Has No Home Here.”
+ABOUT THE CAMPAIGN: The Jewish Federation is partnering with local chambers, businesses, cultural organizations, houses of worship, and schools to amplify the message that “Hate Has No Home Here” through posters, social media, and lawn signs (in the spring).
+In addition, there will be billboards across the Berkshires with the message “Antisemitism threatens us all – Hate Has No Home Here.”

 WHY NOW?
 Antisemitism in the Berkshires has existed for years.
 However, since the violent attack on Israel by Hamas terrorists on October 7, antisemitism has been escalating precipitously.
 The most recent FBI data show religiously motivated hate crimes have more than doubled since 2020, with anti-Jewish motivated crimes accounting for over 60% of those reported.
 In 2023, Massachusetts experienced a 189% increase in antisemitic incidents over the previous year.
 Within those numbers, harassment was up 444%, physical assaults doubled, and vandalism rose by 70%.
 Massachusetts recorded the 5th highest number of incidents in the entire US.